Application and document deadlines for international applicants are shown in the table below.

 For the most up-to-date information regarding tuition and other fees, refer to the Student Finance website.

-If you would like to request an extension or have questions about payment, please email us at firstname.lastname@example.org.
+- If you would like to request an extension or have questions about payment, please email us at firstname.lastname@example.org.

-Note: A late payment (after the first week of classes) is not allowed for international students in their final semester at our university.
+Note: A late payment (after the first week of classes) is not allowed for international students in their final semester at CSUN.